Home » Price Action Trading Guide

 In a confirmed trend, a Bearish Engulfing formation will indicate the market has reached a peak and a new, bear trend may be about to begin.
 A Bullish Engulfing formation will indicate the market has reached a trough and a new, bull trend may be about to form.

 3. Third, the body of the first candle should be smaller than that of the second candle.
 The second candlestick does not need to additionally engulf the wick of the first candle.
-Yet, its high-low range should be equal or wider than the high-low range of the first candle.
+Yet, its high-low range should be equal to or wider than the high-low range of the first candle.

 Engulfing formation 1